 The case study dealing with Divorce and Remarriage is the broadest historical scope.
 As early as 1867, Mennonites in Virginia held a conversation about divorce and remarriage.
 The clergy had gathered for a conference and the matter emerged from a visiting bishop.
 In the conversation, it became apparent that the ministers of Virginia were at ease with remarriage when the divorce was caused by marital unfaithfulness.
 When the position espoused by the Virginia Mennonite clergy reached other portions of the church, there was opposition to their understanding.
-At the next meeting of conference in April 1868, the clergy of Virginia Mennonites discussed the broader church response to their position and decided not to vote on the matter.
+At the next meeting of conference in April 1868, the clergy of Virginia Mennonites discussed the broader church response to their position and

+LEADERSHIP HANDBOOK FOR CONGREGATIONS, DISTRICTS, AND CREDENTIALED LEADERS IN VIRGINIA MENNONITE CONFERENCE Revised: September 2015 Page 90 of 110 decided not to vote on the matter.
 Granting permission for divorce and remarriage when infidelity was present remained their ministry position until the turn of the century.